-5. HANDLING EXCEPTIONS AT THE REPLI-CATION MANAGER LEVEL
+5. HANDLING EXCEPTIONS AT THE RM LEVEL

 With replication, we face the following global issues: (1) how to trap an exception raised by the leading replica of an agent before the exception is propagated to the caller?
 (2) What to do when it has been trapped?
 Solving issue 1 is done by invoking the replication manager during handler search as explained in the preceding section.
-We have added in each replication managers a resolution function and an associated handler that trap all exceptions.
-Concerning Issue 2, the replication manager handler will either, as described in the following section, put the system back into a coherent state, signal a new exception to the request caller of propagate one of those it has trapped.
-In this latter case, the handler search will continue as explained in section 4.
+We have added in each RM a resolution function and an associated handler that traps all exceptions.
+Concerning issue 2, the RM handler will either, as described in the following section, put the system back into a coherent state, signal a new exception to the request caller or propagate one of those it has trapped.
+In this latter case, the handler search will continue as explained in Sect.
+4.